 We invite all to come to our get together to honor the life of our mom on Wednesday, October 16, 2019 from 6:30-8:00PM at the Phillips Ashley Valley Funeral Home.
 Graveside services will be held Thursday October 17, 2019 at 11:00AM at the Maeser Fairview Cemetery.
 Services under the directions of the Phillips Ashley Valley Funeral Home.

-To send flowers to Modena's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Modena (Horrocks) Bell, please visit our floral store.